undermad/diet-generator-api/README.md

 # Diet Generator

-Diet generator is simple modular monolith application written in Java with clean architecture principles and comprehensive documentation.
+Diet generator is simple monolith application written in Java with clean architecture principles and comprehensive documentation.
 It is also part of the [100commits](https://100commitow.pl/) competitive event.

 ## 1. Introduction